 (i) Compliance with Australian Accounting Standards and International Financial Reporting Standards The financial statements of the Scheme comply with Australian Accounting Standards as issued by the Australian Accounting Standards Board (AASB) and also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.

 These financial statements are presented in the local currency being Australian dollars.

-(ii) Amended standard adopted by the Scheme
+(ii) Amended standards adopted by the Scheme

-There are no new major accounting standard amendments that became mandatory for the first time for the year.
+The Scheme applied the following accounting standard amendments which became effective for the first time for the reporting period: